seamless-medley/medley/packages/node-medley/README.md

 Start playing, if the playing was previously paused it will be resumed.

-The `shouldFade` parameter will be used only when resuming.
+The `shouldFade` parameter is used only when resuming.

 ### `stop(shouldFade = true)`